Building Foundations for AI at Scale

 Design Principles

-Established clear principles that guided decisions and helped teams make consistent choices independently in ambiguous situations.
+Established clear principles that guided decisions and helped teams make consistent choices independently in ambiguous AI scenarios.

 🤝